 Bump.
 Bump.
 Bump.
 Our old Suburban found every rock and pothole in the road as we made our way to church yesterday.
 The jostling vehicle reminded me of the ride I took exactly one year ago.
 At least this year I could look out the windows and enjoy the beautiful mountain scenery.
 Last year, if I had been conscious enough to look around, I would have seen the sterile insides of an ambulance.

 I remember the EMTs bravely combating the bumpy road, taping IV bottles, securing cupboards, keeping their balance as they moved around the ambulance.
 Then they gave me something for the pain and I was able to sleep through all the bumps after that.
-Finally, a relief from the intense sadness and aches that had engulfed me for the nine days since the doctor told me our baby had no heart beat.
+Finally, a relief from the intense sadness and aches that had engulfed me for the nine days since the doctor told me our baby had no heartbeat.

-I had awaken that morning at 4:15 a.m. with profuse bleeding.
+I had awakened that morning at 4:15 a.m. with profuse bleeding.
 I grabbed my Bible and prayer journal and headed to the restroom as the doctor said I would bleed for an hour.
 There I was in our tiny purple bathroom, having My TEA CUPP time with Jesus, trusting Him for a good outcome.

 At almost 7 a.m.
 Kent knocked on the door to see how I was doing.
-I decided to take a shower because I was so tired from sitting.
+I decided to take a shower because I was so tired of sitting.
 After the shower I was very dizzy, then sick to my stomach, and then the painful contractions began.
 I no longer could sit in the bathroom, but had to lie on the bedroom floor.
 I had been bleeding for almost 4 hours at this point and was very light-headed.
 Soon I couldn’t feel my contractions as I was slipping from this world.
 Kent called 911 and invited our older three kids to say good-bye to me.

 The ambulance arrived at 10 a.m.
-It took them awhile to get me loaded and out to the ambulance.
+It took them a while to get me loaded and out to the ambulance.
 Our 9-year old son Kevin had to watch his Mommy be carted away on a stretcher, he even helped carry the oxygen tank.
 My brother George who was visiting took care of Kevin, while Kent rode the ambulance with me.
 Our daughter Kallie was cooking for the campers and our son Jacob was mowing lawns.

 That glorious moment soon ended as God said, “I’m not finished with you yet.”
 I was whisked into the ambulance and poked with an IV, and endured the very long ride to the hospital in Big Timber.
 A nurse met us part-way down the road, and she put some pain killer in the IV, which let me rest the remainder of the trip.
 In the emergency room, the doctor made certain I had delivered everything and sent me with an IV and medicine to rest in one of the hospital rooms.

 I remember how the stretcher felt as they carried me to the ambulance.
-It hugged me closely, swaddling me like a blanket around a new born baby.
-Perhaps because our prayer friends were already praying, perhaps because the the Sweet Grass County Ambulance, doctors, and nurses all took good care of me, or perhaps because our camp ministry team kept the camp running while we were gone…I sure felt like those were God’s arms wrapped tightly around me, a sensation that continued for weeks after our miscarriage.
+It hugged me closely, swaddling me like a blanket around a newborn baby.
+Perhaps because our prayer friends were already praying, perhaps because the Sweet Grass County Ambulance, doctors, and nurses all took good care of me, or perhaps because our camp ministry team kept the camp running while we were gone…I sure felt like those were God’s arms wrapped tightly around me, a sensation that continued for weeks after our miscarriage.

 The eternal God is your refuge,